KalischLab/nbt/README.md

 |run|BIDS run|
 |task|BIDS task name|

-Example templates for multiecho and singleecho fMRI can be found in this repository.
+If multiple fieldmaps have been acquired in a session, they must have a "run" number.
+Example templates for multi-echo and single-echo fMRI can be found in this repository.

 3. Run nbt_assign.py to generate the dataset structure for the entire set of raw DICOM files.